mbpdb/mbpdb/include/peptide/peptide/notebooks/utils/README_UniProt.md

 We provide two notebooks that demonstrate the UniProt integration:

-1. `Data_Visualization_with_UniProt.ipynb` - Integrates UniProt with the Data Visualization notebook
+1. `data_transformation.ipynb` - Integrates UniProt with the data transformation notebook
-2. `Heatmap_with_UniProt_Integration.ipynb` - Integrates UniProt with the Heatmap Visualization notebook
+2. `heatmap_visualization.ipynb` - Integrates UniProt with the heatmap visualization notebook

 ## How to Use